 - When ready (based on a taste test), you can refrigerate the kimchi.
 Refrigeration should stop the fermentation process, but keep the jar in the bowl in case there is additional seepage.

-For vegetarian kimchi, using 3/4 teaspoon kelp powder mixed water instead of fish sauce.
+For vegetarian kimchi, you can use 3/4 teaspoon kelp powder mixed with water instead of fish sauce.

 Love spicy food?
 Here are a few related recipes you might enjoy: